-Ever since Apple introduced Apple Pencil for iPads back in 2015, artists have been wondering whether iPads can finally replace their big-bulky traditional drawing tablets.
+Ever since Apple introduced Apple Pencil for iPads, artists have been wondering whether iPads can finally replace their big-bulky traditional drawing tablets.

 After the introduction of the Apple Pencil, iPads seemed like a perfect drawing device.